 Lawn weeds are those uninvited guests that compete with your yard for water, nutrients, and light, as well as foster diseases and pests.
 Regardless of whether you have green fingers i.e. the ability to make anything grow when healthy plants thrive in your garden, these pesky invaders thrive alongside them.
-Using a weed spray and sprayer will make getting rid of the unwanted weeds much easier on you.
+Using a weed spray and sprayer will make getting rid of the unwanted weeds much easier for you.
 Keep reading for my recommended sprayers to use around the house and what spray/solution to use for the type of weeds that you have.

 This post is divided into 3 parts: